kLabUM/rrcf/docs/caveats.md

 ## Scaling of dimensions

-The RRCF algorithm considers the relative scale of each dimension when constructing the robust random cut trees.
+The RRCF algorithm considers the relative scale of each dimension when constructing robust random cut trees.
 This means that dimensions with less variability (on an absolute scale) will affect the outlier score of a point less than dimensions with higher variability.

 This consideration is important to remember if each dimension represents a different categorical property or is measured with a different set of units.
 Consider, for example the following dataset.